pixie-io/blog.px.dev/content/blog/cpu-profiling-2/index.md

 1. Does not require recompilation or redeployment: This is critical to Pixie’s auto-telemetry approach to observability.
 You shouldn’t have to instrument or even re-run your application to get observability.

-2. Has very low overheads: This is required for an always-on profiler, which was desirable for making performance profiling as low-effort as possible.
+2. Has very low overheads: This is required for a continuous (always-on) profiler, which was desirable for making performance profiling as low-effort as possible.

 A few existing profilers met these requirements, including the Linux [perf](https://github.com/torvalds/linux/tree/master/tools/perf) tool.
 In the end, we settled on the BCC eBPF-based profiler developed by Brendan Gregg [[1]](http://www.brendangregg.com/blog/2016-10-21/linux-efficient-profiler.html) as the best reference.
 With eBPF already at the heart of the Pixie platform, it was a natural fit, and the efficiency of eBPF is undeniable.